Associate, Howard Partners Pty Ltd

-Mark's particular knowledge, experience and skills are in public sector strategy, with specific expertise in science and innovation policy and in the strategic management of uncertainty and risk in the public sector.
-His work has a strong focus on handling uncertainties and risks in strategy formulation and delivery – including ways of learning and adapting effectively.
+Mark is an experienced public sector strategist with specific expertise in science and innovation policy.
+His work has a strong focus on handling uncertainties and risks in strategy formulation and delivery – including ways developing risk-spreading options and in tactics for learning and adapting effectively.
+He has a particular interest in investment risk management challenges in the innovation process.

 Currently based in the UK, Mark has enduring professional connections and associated activities in Australia.